RacheldeJong/dkAnonymity/README.md

 # d-k-Anonymity
-This repository contains code used to measure anonymity in complex networks.
+This repository contains code to measure anonymity in complex networks as proposed in [1] and used in [2].
 Using this measure, vertices are partitioned into equivalence classes.
 Vertices are equivalent if they have the same structural position in their d-neighbourhood; parameter d can be used to set the radius of the neighbourhood.
-This framework uses Nauty [1].
+This framework uses Nauty [3].

 # The framework
 * `src`: Directory containing source code